-Center time management is so important for our little learners.
-No matter what system you use it’s important for students to know the classroom centers and the expectations.
+Time management during centers is so important for our little learners.
+No matter what system you use, it’s important for students to know the expectations for the classroom centers.
 Our center time is an hour each day which is a huge block of time for students to play and learn!

 Students wear the colored clothespins on their shirts/dress.
-It is also a visual reminder for the student, their peers, and the teacher.
+It is also a visual reminder for the students, their peers, as well as, the teacher.

 At the beginning of the year, I read books and teach students about our classroom centers.
 These are my favorite books to teach about our classroom centers.

 I read one book each day about a different center.
-Some years I read multiple books about each center and some years I just read one book about each center.
-It just depends on how fast students learn the names of the centers.
+Depending on how fast the students learn the names of the centers, I either read multiple books about each center or just read one book about each center.

 - Discovery Center: What is a Scientist? & Pete the Cat and His Four Groovy Buttons (introduce manipulatives)